Graduate Theological Union: Statistics

 -

-Hamza Yusuf is an American Islamic scholar, neo-traditionalist, and co-founder of Zaytuna College.
-He is a proponent of classical learning in Islam and has promoted Islamic sciences and classical teaching methodologies throughout the world.
+Hamza Yusuf is an American Islamic scholar.
+A pioneer of Islamic neo-traditionalism, he has promoted Islamic sciences and classical teaching methodologies throughout the world.

 -